roblevay/T2765/Lab5 Maintenance.md

 ### Instructions

-Download the file CorruptTsql.bak to the folder C:\DemoDatabases\Course_DemoDatabases\
+Download the file CorruptTsql.bak to the folder C:\DemoDatabases\Course_DemoDatabases\ from the Files folder in Github

 1. Restore the `CorruptTsql` database on the default instance using this command: